-Let’s move on with our next big change…learning HOW to eat.
+Let’s move on with our final step…learning HOW to eat.

 If you think this post isn’t for you, give me a chance.
 I believe that most people, even those who know a lot about healthy eating, don’t quite understand how to eat properly.